Apache Configuration Structure

 Updated by Linode Written by Linode

-In our basic installation guides for Apache and LAMP stack tutorials, we suggest a very simple configuration based on
+Throughout our Apache section and LAMP stack tutorials, a very simple configuration based on

-<VirtualHost> configurations.
-This is useful for configuring a number of different websites on a single server, but this approach does not provide granular control over the behavior of resources within these sites.
+<VirtualHost> is offered.
+This configuration is useful for hosting several websites on a single server.
+However, this approach does not provide granular control over resource usage within each site.

 <VirtualHost> block provides administrators with the ability to modify the behavior of the web server on a per-host or per-domain basis; any options specified in the